-A dating or romance scam is where scammers gain your trust by pretending to have strong feelings for you and then asking you for money, your personal details or to transport money or goods for them.
+A dating or romance scam is where scammers gain your trust by pretending to have strong feelings for you and then asking you for money, your personal or financial details, or to transport money or goods for them.

 Signs this may be a scam

-They ask you for money, access to your banking or your personal details to help them out.
+They ask you for money to help them out.

-They ask you to transfer money or deliver goods or packages.
+They ask you to deliver goods or packages.

 Do not do this.
 They may be asking you to carry out illegal activities like money laundering or transporting illegal goods.

 - Please report scams or suspicious activity immediately to Westpac at 132 032 or +61 2 9155 7700 (if calling from overseas).

 - Forward suspicious emails to firstname.lastname@example.org or SMS/text messages to 0497 132 032 then delete the email or message.

 - You can also report all suspicious activity to the Australian Cyber Security Centre at cyber.gov.au/report.